This post may contain affiliate links, view our disclosure policy.

 - 8 medium-sized sweet potatoes

 - Trim fat from pork.
-In a small bowl, mix chili powder, cumin, salt, pepper and garlic powder.
+In a small bowl, mix chili powder, brown sugar, cumin, salt, and pepper.
 Rub mixture evenly over pork.
-Place meat in slow cooker (if necessary, cut meat to fit into cooker).

 - 45 minutes before pork is ready, set oven to 400º F. Wash sweet potatoes and pierce each sweet potato several times with a fork.
 Place the sweet potatoes on a baking sheet lined with foil.
 Bake for 45 minutes, until potatoes are tender.
 (To save time you can microwave your sweet potatoes!
 Puncture each sweet potato several times with a fork.
 Evenly arrange potatoes in a microwave-safe dish.
 Cook on high for 4-5 minutes for the first potato, plus 2-3 minutes for each additional potato.
 Flip potatoes halfway through cooking.)

-- Remove meat from the slow cooker and place in a large bowl.
+- After the pork has cooked, remove the meat from the slow cooker and place it in a large bowl.

-- Use a slotted spoon to remove onion chunks and place in the same bowl as the pork.
-Using forks, pull meat apart.
+- Use a slotted spoon to remove onion chunks and place them in the same bowl as the pork.
+Using two forks, pull the pork apart.

 - Using a knife, slice sweet potatoes down the middle, creating an open center.
 Fill each sweet potato with 4-ounces of the meat mixture.

-- Optional: drizzle ½ tablespoon of BBQ sauce back and fourth over the top of each potato.
+- Optional: drizzle ½ tablespoon of BBQ sauce back and forth over the top of each potato.